 Visitors develop questions based on their review of the school's report and evidence and their understanding of the ACE process.
-Some sample questions (Doc 284) are provided in the NEASC Tool Kit to guide Visitors and schools in their thinking and preparation.

 What happens after the visit?

 NEASC will review the report submitted by the Visitors which includes both school and Visitor sections.
 The eventual outcome letter, final report and particular guidance on next steps and timing will be sent to the school about a month after the visit.
 If successful, the visit results in the school receiving approval to advance to the next phase of (re)accreditation.
 For a new school, a successful Prep Visit also leads to "NEASC Candidate" status.